-This Official Statement includes descriptions, among others, of the Bonds and the Bond Order, and certain other information about the District and Becker Road, LP (the "Developer" or "Becker"), the developer of land in the District.
+This Official Statement includes descriptions, among others, of the Bonds and an order authorizing the issuance of the Bonds (the "Bond Order") adopted by the Board of Directors of the District (the "Board"), and certain other information about the District.
 All descriptions of documents contained herein are only summaries and are qualified in their entirety by reference to each such document.
 Copies of documents may be obtained from the District c/o Schwartz, Page & Harding, L.L.P., 1300 Post Oak Boulevard, Suite 1400, Houston, Texas 77056, upon payment of the cost of duplication.